North Harbour Rugby Union: History

 Onewa Domain, Northcote was the former home base for North Harbour rugby.
-North Harbour players play in the Super Rugby competition as part of the Auckland Blues partnership with the neighbouring Northland and Auckland unions.
 With the development of the North Harbour Stadium at Albany in the late 1990s, this stadium became the home base of Harbour rugby.

-North Harbour play in the Mitre 10 Cup.
 In 2006 North Harbour were the first team to play the new Tasman Makos winning 33–27 in Blenheim.
 They would go on to win their next eight of ten games including an historical victory over Canterbury for the Ranfurly Shield.
 However they were beaten by Otago 21–56 in the quarter-finals.
 2007 was a year of disappointment for North Harbour.
 Waikato claimed the Ranfurly Shield, winning 52–7 over the holders North Harbour.
 The team would only win four of ten matches including two draws to miss the playoffs.
 North Harbour won only three matches in 2008 finishing 12th.
 2009 was the same with North Harbour finishing 12th, however they defeated the champions Canterbury 22–19 in the opening round and beat Auckland 16–14 at Eden Park.
 In 2010 North Harbour beat Japan 23–19 to start their 25th Jubilee Celebrations.
 However, the team managed only four wins to finish 11th.
 In 2011 the team finished sixth in the Championship, but nearly beat Southland 23–25 in a Ranfurly Challenge.
 2012 and 2013 were disappointing years for North Harbour, as they finished last in the Championship with only one win.

 2014 was less successful for North Harbour, as they only won three games, against Manawatu (24-13), Canterbury (29-24) and Hawkes Bay (28-25).

 2015 seemed the same for North Harbour, they won 3 games again, against Southland (26-25), Counties Manukau (28-20) and Northland (36-12).